DAHeath/DAHeath.github.io/index.markdown

     that augments GC with a
     sublinear cost random access memory.
     Unforunately, existing GRAM techniques are too expensive for practice.
-    My recent research has uncovered new GC primitives that make pratical GRAM attainable.
+    My recent research has uncovered new GC primitives that make practical GRAM attainable.
     My work on GRAM is currently in submission.